Total Pageviews

 It's the role of science to provide the criteria for determining how our society regulates, monitors, and controls both health-promoting substances and contributors to health and environmental harm.
 Each such decision can have far-reaching consequences -- and long-term costs.
 And that's why when controversies erupt, all debate participants lay claim to the scientific truth.

-When in a Scientific American blog Kevin Bonham (a sixth-year Harvard graduate student) writes that he takes "the position that the National Academies, the American Association for the Advancement of Science, the American Medical Association, the European Commission, and the Royal Society take," merely citing these august organizations sounds convincing to the average person.
+When in Scientific American blog Kevin Bonham (a sixth-year Harvard graduate student) writes that he takes "the position that the National Academies, the American Association for the Advancement of Science, the American Medical Association, the European Commission, and the Royal Society take," merely citing these august organizations sounds convincing to the average person.

 Yet despite claims of consensus, scientific findings are rarely absolute because it's the nature of science to evolve.
 Research occurs within a human, social, and economic context.
 Given the business drivers influencing both medical and other forms of scientific research, most science is nowhere near as definitive as climatology.
 As a result, the certainty we seek from science will sometimes -- if we are honest -- evade us.
 And even major scientific organizations (like those Bonham cites) get it wrong, for reasons I'll highlight in this blog post.
 Five recent happenings in ongoing scientific debate reveal that informed people cannot afford merely to take all scientific "evidence" at face value.